-For the latest model year, the S60 gains an efficient new turbocharged four-cylinder base engine that returns 37 mpg on the highway.
+For the latest model year, the S60 gains a new long-wheelbase model called Inscription.

 Offering room for up to five passengers, the S60 features a well-laid out cabin that puts a big emphasis on comfort and ergonomics.
 It is equipped with an innovative floating center console that frees up space for a small storage bin behind concealed behind the climate control buttons.